Natures Gentle Touch advocates total wellness for all-round development of women |

-Chijioke Anaele, Chief Executive Officer of Natures Gentle Touch, gave this charge when he spoke at a conference.
+Chijioke Anaele, Chief Executive Officer of Natures Gentle Touch, gave this charge on Friday at a conference.

+- CL: Sancho on target as Dortmund beat PSV Eindhoven to reach quarter-finals

-Themed: “Building a 21st-century woman in every ramification.” the event was held at the Lagos Chamber of Commerce and Industry Hall, Alausa, Ikeja.
+Themed: “Building a 21st-century woman in every ramification,” the event was held at the Lagos Chamber of Commerce and Industry Hall, Alausa, Ikeja, Lagos State.

 He said: “It is possible for women to have it all, to enjoy a thriving professional life while keeping a sound mind, relationships, personal aspirations and general well-being.